New Hampshire

 Retiring in New Hampshire

-New Hampshire offers mountains, lakes, and no income or sales tax, with some of the highest property taxes in the country.
+Mountains, lakes, and no income or sales tax.
+The catch is property taxes that rank among the highest in the country.

-People who want four seasons, mountain and lake scenery, and a state with no income or sales tax.
+You want four seasons, mountain and lake scenery, and a state that takes no income or sales tax.

 Cost of living